BitEscrow/escrow-sdk/README.md

 }
 ```

-The funder then delivers a batch of pre-signed transactions (called a [covenant](docs/deposit.md)), which authorizes each of the spending paths of the contract.
+The funder verifies the account, then transfers funds to the account address.
+Once the transaction is visible in the mempool, the funder delivers a pre-signed `refund transaction` the the agent for safe-keeping, plus a batch of partial signatures (for each spending path in the contract).
+These partial signatures form a [covenant](docs/deposit.md) between their deposit and the contract.

 ```ts
 interface CovenantData {